TGDivy/TGDivy/README.md

 ## 💬🌞

-> You're on earth.
-There's no cure for that. ~ Samuel Beckett
+> Everything eaten is killed.
+Every meal is a sacrifice. ~ Adi Da Samraj

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )